savageinternet/joynews/README.md

 To run this yourself, you need an HTTPS server that you control and that is accessible from your phone.
 This means you'll need SSL certificates, either self-signed or through a certificate authority such as [Let's Encrypt](https://letsencrypt.org/).
 You can quickly run an HTTPS server accessible over LAN using [Python 2.x](https://www.piware.de/2011/01/creating-an-https-server-in-python/) or [Python 3.x](http://stackoverflow.com/questions/19705785/python-3-https-webserver).

+## Presentation Assets

+The script for our presentation skit can be found in [/etc/JoyNews-skit.pdf](https://github.com/joynews/joynews/blob/master/etc/JoyNews-skit.pdf).

+The slides for our presentation skit can be found [on Google Drive](https://docs.google.com/presentation/d/1y_IePtHtJ1Z5-Ot3eRjXPJPIXKiYQvByj0ELNXUeFl0/edit#slide=id.g1b90601d29_0_3).

+The video of our presentation will be available soon.

 ## Process Timeline

 6pm Saturday: bounce the idea off a few people at Comedy Hack Day, to make sure that it's funny without being (overly) crude.